Rolling (metalworking): Flatness

-It is important to note that one could have a flatness defect even with the workpiece having the same thickness across the width.
+One could have a flatness defect even with the workpiece having the same thickness across the width.
 Also, one could have fairly high crown or wedge, but still produce material that is flat.
 In order to produce flat material, the material must be reduced by the same percentage across the width.
 This is important because mass flow of the material must be preserved, and the more a material is reduced, the more it is elongated.
 If a material is elongated in the same manner across the width, then the flatness coming into the mill will be preserved at the exit of the mill.

 Draught

 The difference between the thickness of initial and rolled metal piece is called Draught.